wangywUST/wangywust.github.io/nlp-course-2026.md

 ## Lab Sessions?

-This course does not have in-person lab sessions.
-Students are encouraged to use the lab session time to work remotely on their final projects.
+Students are encouraged to use the lab session time to work on their final projects.

 ## Course Syllabus